NontyD/soduku/README.md

 * Code Institute Love Maths walkthrough was used as an inspiration for the project.
 * [W3 Schools](https://www.w3schools.com/html/html_css.asp) was used for reference.
 * [Stack Overflow](https://stackoverflow.com/) was also used for reference.
+* [Battle City](https://github.com/Dima-Bulavenko/BattleCity) was used as an inspiration

   ### Content